Generalized optimal paths and weight distributions revealed through the large deviations of random walks on networks: Optimal weight distribution from large deviations of standard random walks

 We next illustrate how to find optimal weight distributions that maximize flows in the presence of constraints.
 To do so, we consider a SRW on the spatial network shown in Fig.~\ref{fig3} (c) and (d) ---the links highlighted in colors other than gray are probability fluxes in certain dynamical regimes that will be discussed below.
 This network of $N=100$ nodes has been generated by adding a noise term uniformly distributed in $[-0.5, 0.5]$ to the $x$ and $y$ coordinates of the nodes of a $10\times 10$ square lattice of lattice constant one.
 As an additional source of disorder, the links are equiprobably set to be either bidirectional or unidirectional (in the latter case, the direction is also chosen at random).
 Since we consider periodic boundary conditions, these links also include those connecting one end of the network with the opposite end, both in the horizontal and vertical directions (not shown in the Figure for visibility reasons).
 The fact that the network is spatial is important, because the definition of the flow will depend on the coordinates of the nodes that are traversed.
 As in the previous section, our results are meant to be illustrative and thus we focus on a moderately large and visually simple network, but the same approach can be employed on any topology without restriction.

 Two observables are considered, a global observable and a local one.
 The global observable is the total current along the horizontal axis, which we denote $j_g$, and is defined as the increment in $x$-coordinate per unit time in a random walk of $\tau$ time steps.
 In a jump from node $i$ to node $j$, the contribution to the current is thus $x_j - x_i$, where $x_i$ is the horizontal cartesian coordinate of node $i$.
+As we are interested in the flow between the leftmost and rightmost nodes of a finite spatial network, those links that (due to the periodic boundary conditions) join nodes at opposite ends in the horizontal direction do not contribute to the global current $j_g$.

-The local observable is associated with the highlighted links joining the red nodes in the center of the graphs displayed in Fig.~\ref{fig3} (c) and (d).
+The local observable, on the other hand, is associated with the highlighted links joining the red nodes in the center of the graphs displayed in Fig.~\ref{fig3} (c) and (d).
 We denote it $j_l$ as it is a local current, which simply adds $+1$ if the particle jumps from a red node to another red node that its lying on the right and $-1$ if the jump goes towards the left.
 In any other case it is zero, and that includes jumps that are predominantly in the vertical direction or which connect a red node with a black node or two black nodes.
-In the definition of $j_l$ we do not consider the coordinates of the red nodes, as we are just interested in limiting how frequently the walker passes through those links in a give direction.
-The role of predominantly horizontal links joining red nodes is in a way similar to that of the links leading to the obstacle in Fig.~\ref{fig2}, though in this case we are considering weight distributions, not optimal paths, currents instead of activities, and both the type of random walk and the statistical ensemble are different.
-While $-1\leq j_g \leq 1$, the maximum value that $j_l$ can achieve depends on the details of the network (see below).
+In the definition of $j_l$ we do not consider the coordinates of the red nodes, as we are just interested in limiting how frequently the walker passes through those links in a given direction.
+The role of predominantly horizontal links joining red nodes is in a way similar to that of the links leading to the obstacle in Fig.~\ref{fig2}, though in this case we are considering weight distributions, not optimal paths, and currents instead of activities, and both the type of random walk and the statistical ensemble are different.
+While $-1 < j_g < 1$, the maximum value that $j_l$ can achieve depends on the details of the network (see below).

 As both currents, $j_g$ and $j_l$, are time-averaged observables (of the form $O/\tau$, cf.\!
 Section II), we consider the $ss$-ensemble (see Appendix B), for which the tilted probability distribution is